FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

     n_flatten = self.cnn(torch.as_tensor(obs[None]).float()).shape[1]
 ```

 Moving on to the LSTM; this one is pretty simple.
-64 channels in and 64 channels out.
+64 features in and 64 features out.
+We'll just let pytorch handle the cell and hidden states.

 ```python
 self.lstm = nn.LSTM(64, 64, batch_first=True)